Santa Parades and Winter Festivals in Southeastern New Brunswick

 ‘Tis the season for Santa Claus parades, Christmas markets, winter festivals, and all things merry and bright!

-NEW BRUNSWICK SANTA CLAUS & CHRISTMAS PARADES 2023
+SOUTH EASTERN NEW BRUNSWICK SANTA CLAUS & CHRISTMAS PARADES 2024

 We’ve listed the parades and festivals in order of their scheduled date, so you can plan appropriately.
 Click through to the highlighted source links for updates on routes, weather, and more.
 If you know of one we haven’t added yet, please drop the info in the comments!

-A Selection of 2023 New Brunswick Santa Claus Parades
+A Selection of 2024 New Brunswick Santa Claus Parades (listed by date)

 Saint John